Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 so much more.

 There are already [several][wasmer] [general-purpose][lucet]
-[runtimes][wasmtime] available for running WASM in a Rust program.
+[runtimes][wasmtime] available for running Wasm in a Rust program.
 These runtimes give you a virtual machine which can run arbitrary code, and the only way this code can interact with the outside world is via the functions you explicitly give it access to.